 6. Phoenix Park

 7. St. Stephen's Green

-Dublin is a fairly simple location to get around, once you have your bearings and understand the layout with the help of some local landmarks you should be able to navigate around with ease.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you want to travel greater distances across Dublin there are a number of transport options.
-There is a good network of buses that passes can be attained to include multiple journeys.
-There is also the alternative to use Dublin Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Dublin ensure you see as much of it as you can.
+Dublin is a fairly simple location to get around; once you have your bearings and you are familiar with a couple of landmarks you will be able to get round with ease.
+You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+If you want to cover more ground in Dublin there are a number of transport options.
+The Dublin Luas is a tramway system with 2 lines and 67 stations.
+There is a city wide bus system where passes can be bought to include multiple trips.
+Collect a Rental Car in Dublin, there is also the option to use Dublin Taxis, where you can seek local knowledge from your driver.
+What ever method you use to explore Dublin make sure you see as much of the city as your can.

-If you wish to stay in Dublin for longer than one night you will be looking for a place to sleep.
-Dublin has a wide range of places to bed down these include hotels varying from the higher end of the star range to lower end hotels, bed and breakfasts and hostels.
-If you are in town on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Dublin can result in problems at certain times of the day.
+If you plan to stay in Dublin more than one night you will be looking for a place to sleep.
+Dublin offers a broad range of facilities to sleep these include hotels varying from the higher end of the star range to more modest hotels; B&Bs and hostels.
+If you are in town on business ensure that the hotel you pick has the business facilites that suit your needs; check the area location is good as traffic in Dublin may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
-Dublin also offers an excellent array of lower star hotel options that provide basic but suitable facilities for travellers.
-If you don't have a large budget there is a number of guest houses and hotels in the area which are a good place to rest your head.
-Whatever accommodation type you select in Dublin try and make time to see if any bargains exists on a wide array of travel web sites, often when there is a big event on in town.
+Dublin also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
+If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
+Whatever accommodation type you select in Dublin ensure you take time to seek out deals that are available on countless travel web sites, often when there is a big event on in town.